Tuesday, January 1, 2008

 2 : very bad.

-6 : a bit better than average, has several positive qualities.
+6 : a little below average, has several positive qualities, but nothing I'd ever re-read again.

-7 : a good book, one I would recommend to people and that I might re-read in time.
+7 : a decent book or a good one with some flaws, one I would recommend to people and that I might re-read in time.

 8 : a very good book something that any serious fan of the genre should put on their to-read list.
 Must be very well written, enjoyable, or be in some way a groundbreaking work.